 Orchestrating Jobs On Openshift And Kubernetes

-Openshift and Kubernetes have had support for Jobs for several versions now.
+s for several versions now.
 A job is a pod that is expected to run for a finite period of time and then exit.
 As long as the pod finishes without an error, the job is finished and the pod is not restarted.
-This is different from when we use a ReplicationController for long running services that ensure pods are restarted anytime they exit.
+This is different from when we use a ReplicationController

 Jobs can be used to execute one-off tasks, while still leveraging the PaaS for scheduling, networking, etc. For example, we can use jobs to “Run Integration Tests”, “Run Stress Tests”, “Generate End of Month Reports”, etc.